Paul Gigot

 Paul Anthony Gigot (/dʒiː'goʊ/; born May 24, 1955) is an American Pulitzer Prize–winning conservative political commentator and editor of the editorial pages for The Wall Street Journal.
 He is also the moderator of the public affairs television series Journal Editorial Report, a program reflecting the Journal's editorial views which airs on Fox News Channel.

-Early life
+Early life and education

 Paul Gigot was born in San Antonio, Texas, and he and his family moved to Green Bay, Wisconsin, not long afterward.
 He is Roman Catholic and attended Catholic schools for 12 years.
 He graduated from Abbot Pennings High School in De Pere, Wisconsin in 1973.

-He graduated summa cum laude from Dartmouth College in 1977, where he was Editor-in-Chief of The Dartmouth.
+He graduated summa cum laude from Dartmouth College in 1977, where he was editor-in-chief of The Dartmouth.
 He was a student of English professor and conservative columnist Jeffrey Hart.